 The precise cause of uterine fibroids isn't clear, but the female sex hormones estrogen and progesterone seem to make fibroids grow.
-This is why you're more likely to have fibroids during your fertile years when hormone levels are at their highest.
+This is why you're more likely to have fibroids during your fertile years when hormone levels are highest.

-Uterine fibroids usually shrink after menopause because your body is making far less estrogen and progesterone.
+Uterine fibroids usually shrink after menopause, because your body is making far less estrogen and progesterone.

 In many women, uterine fibroids don't cause any symptoms at all.
-Or you may experience mild symptoms like your periods becoming a little heavier than usual.
+Or, you may experience mild symptoms, like your periods becoming a little heavier than usual.

 If uterine fibroids start bleeding or pressing on your organs, they can cause symptoms such as: